7. Work and Kinetic Energy#

 The Model

-The car is treated as a point mass moving on a frictionless track, so mechanical energy is conserved.
-Motion occurs in a vertical plane under the influence of gravity and the normal force from the track.
-The normal force constrains the motion but does no work, so gravity is the only force that changes the car’s mechanical energy.
-The car starts from rest at height \(y_1\) and must maintain contact with the track at the top of the loop, which imposes a centripetal acceleration requirement.
+The car is treated as a point mass moving on a frictionless track in a vertical plane.
+Gravity points downward and does work, while the normal force from the track points perpendicular to the motion and does no work.
+The car starts from rest at height \(y_1\) above the bottom of the loop and must maintain contact at the top of the loop.
+At the top, the required centripetal acceleration points downward toward the center of the circle.

 The Math

-At the top of the loop, the car moves in a circle of radius \(R\), so it requires a centripetal acceleration directed downward.
-The forces acting on the car at this point are gravity and the normal force, both directed toward the center of the loop.
-Applying Newton’s second law in the radial direction gives
+At the top of the loop, the forces acting on the car are gravity downward and the normal force downward toward the center of the loop.
+Newton’s second law in the radial direction gives the centripetal-force condition.

 The Conclusion